zats/Presentations/EXC_BAD_ACCESS/presentation.md

 ![inline](http://33.media.tumblr.com/55da4e13a379ae21f17e98078c633f6b/tumblr_nh2tiz4RET1toxnu4o1_r2_500.gif)

+^ About this demo

 ^ Photos framework allows to observe photo library changes and animate it in UI.

-^ The problem is that every time library was changing the app would crash.

-^ A bit of a problem for the app that changes your photo library.
+Which is nicer than `reloadData`

+^ My demo app is the almost exact copy of Apple's sample code.

 ^ `D E M O`